A Short Introduction

 As is to be expected, usual arrangements are perturbed by the ongoing disruption caused by COVID-19 and the wholesale move to online bridge.

-The 2019-20 season was successfully completed online and play in 2020-21 will commence online, that is the presumption is that face-to-face bridge may be declined by either team.
+The 2019-20 season was successfully completed online and play in 2020-21 was commenced online, under the presumption that face-to-face bridge may be declined by either team.
 The committee is very conscious that even if some bridge clubs reopen, that does not mean that we would take the step to mandate face-to-face play.
 That is a decision we would take very conservatively.

 League and Cup